GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

     statements
 ```

-A decorator located closest to pre-decorated function will be applied firsthand.
+A decorator located closest to the pre-decorated function will be applied firsthand.
 Thus, the function object `function()` will first be decorated by `@decorator2`  then `@decorator1` sequentially.

 # **PYTHON: OBJECT-ORIENTED PROGRAMMING**
-Previous chapter has explained and dealt with procedural and functional programming.
+The previous chapter has explained and dealt with procedural and functional programming.
 The third scripting method, object-oriented programming (abbrev.
-OOP) is based around usage of classes and objects instead of functions.
+OOP) is based around the usage of classes and objects instead of functions.

 ## Object
-Previous chapters have introduced variable (which can store data) and function (which can process data).
-Object, aka. instance, is a block of data which encapsulate these variables and functions into a single identity.
+Previously, variables (which can store data) and functions (which can process data) were introduced.
+Object (aka. instance) is a block of data that encapsulates these variables and functions into a single identity.

-The programming based around use of a custom objects is called *object-oriented programming*.
+The programming based around the use of custom objects is called *object-oriented programming*.

 ```python
 x = [0, 3, 5, 9]